Raulincher/Raulincher/README.md

-### Junior Engineer who is still coursing the degree of engineering.
+### Junior Engineer who is still coursing the degree.

 In this profile I upload all the projects that I've made in the degree.